uwex-learning-tech/sbplus-v3/README.md

 * Enhanced/improved Google Analytic tracking
 * Fixed table of content collapsible icon alignment (#79)
 * Collapsed section will now open if the current selected page is under it
+* Quiz GA completion event is now fired when it is answered

 #### 3.1.2 (11/07/2017)
 * Author profile is now aligned to the right to avoid alignment issues with text wrapping